-Post-seeding aftercare goals include discouraging weeds and encouraging rapid and robust establishment of native species.
+Post-seeding aftercare goals include discouraging weeds and encouraging rapid and robust establishment of native species that can sustain grazing, haying and other uses.
 The restoration site should be divided into management units for burning on a rotational basis to maintain diversity and wildlife refuges.
 Management strategies during the establishment phase include:

-- Selective mowing or haying to reduce competition - Selective use of appropriately-timed aquatic-approved herbicide to control reed canary grass and other invasive perennials - Prescribed fire to promote native meadow species and discourage further invasion, particularly in wet prairie zones - Monitoring vegetation to evaluate establishment of meadow seedlings and detect invasive species problems.
+- Mowing annual weeds - Selective use of appropriately-timed aquatic-approved herbicide to control reed canary grass and other invasive perennials - Prescribed fire to promote native meadow species and discourage further invasion, particularly in the wet prairie zone - Monitoring vegetation to evaluate establishment of meadow seedlings and detect invasive species problems.
 This is particularly important in wet sites, because site conditions may prevent management in some years.